 1945 Go ahead and Kiss Them for Me.
 Luther Davis bases his comedy on Frederic Wakeman's Shore Leave.
 Judy Holliday, Richard Widmark, and Paul Ford are in the cast at the Belasco Theatre.
 There are 110 performances.

-1988 David Henry Hwang's gender-bending drama, M. Butterfly, opens at the Eugene O'Neill Theatre on Broadway.
+1988 David Henry Hwang's gender-bending drama M. Butterfly opens at the Eugene O'Neill Theatre on Broadway.
 John Lithgow and B.D.
 Wong star as the diplomat and his lover in the work, which wins the Best Play Tony Award.

 1997 Shakespeare meets Ellington in the musical Play On!, which updates William Shakespeare's Twelfth Night to 1940s Harlem with a score of Duke Ellington standards.
-The Sheldon Epps conception opens at the Brooks Atkinson Theatre with stars Andre De Shields and Tonya Pinkins.
+The Sheldon Epps conception opens at the Brooks Atkinson Theatre with stars André De Shields and Tonya Pinkins.

-2011 Priscilla Queen of the Desert—a musical based on the Academy Award-winning film "The Adventures of Priscilla Queen of the Desert" —opens on Broadway at the Palace Theatre.
-Tony Sheldon, Will Swenson and Nick Adams star as a trio of friends travelling through the Australian outback aboard a pink bus.
+2011 Priscilla Queen of the Desert—a musical based on the Academy Award-winning film The Adventures of Priscilla Queen of the Desert—opens on Broadway at the Palace Theatre.
+Tony Sheldon, Will Swenson, and Nick Adams star as a trio of friends traveling through the Australian outback aboard a pink bus.

 2013 The world-premiere production of Breakfast at Tiffany's, adapted by Richard Greenberg from Truman Capote's novella, opens on Broadway at the Cort Theatre.
 Emilia Clarke stars as the enigmatic Holly Golightly, opposite Cory Michael Smith as writer Fred.
 The production receives mostly negative reviews and closes a month later, after 38 performances.